Monday, January 27, 2014

 Thursday - Mediterranean Pork Chops, masheds, veggie or salad

-Friday - Salmon/Tilapia filets, steramed carrots, pasta salad
+Friiday - Salmon/Tilapia filets, steamed carrots, pasta salad

 Saturday - Dad grill